West Philippine Sea: Legal scope

 There is no exact demarcation of boundaries for the area in the South China Sea which forms the West Philippine Sea.
 The Administrative order which officially named the area defined it as follows:

 In Philippine law, the West Philippine Sea refers only to the portions of the South China Sea which the Philippine government claims to be part of the country's exclusive economic zone (EEZ).
 The naming of the area became official through Administrative Order No. 29 issued by then-President Benigno Aquino III on September 5, 2012.
 The order also cites Presidential Decree No. 1599 which was issued in 1978 during the tenure of then President Ferdinand Marcos which established the Philippine EEZ as well as the Republic Act No. 9522 or the Baselines Law which was enacted into law in 2009 during the administration of then-President Gloria Macapagal Arroyo which delineated the baselines of the Philippine archipelago.

 The administrative order asserts the Philippine claim over its EEZ in the South China Sea which conveys the Philippine government's position that it has sovereign rights under the 1982 United Nations Convention on the Law of the Sea over the West Philippine Sea area and "inherent power and right to designate its maritime areas with appropriate nomenclature for purposes of the national mapping system".

 Usage

-Under the Administrative Order No. 29, the National Mapping and Resource Information Authority is mandated to use the designation West Philippine Sea in maps produced and published by the government agency.
+Under the Administrative Order No. 29, the National Mapping and Resource Information Authority (NAMRIA) is mandated to use the designation West Philippine Sea in maps produced and published by the government agency.
 Other government agencies are also required to use the term to popularize the use of the name domestically and internationally.

 Prior to the issuance of the order, the Philippines' weather bureau, PAGASA, adopted the name in 2011 to refer to waters west of the country while remained using "Philippine Sea" to refer waters east of the archipelago.

-The term "West Philippine Sea" has sometimes been incorrectly used to refer to whole South China Sea.
+The term West Philippine Sea has sometimes been used to refer to the whole of the South China Sea, though this is usage has been denounced as incorrect.

+The term "West Philippine Sea" has been searchable in Google Maps.
+In April 2025, Google updated its map to include a more explicit label for the West Philippine Sea.
+"South China Sea" remains visible northwest of the new label.
+The Philippine government and the Armed Forces of the Philippines praised the move, while the Ministry of Foreign Affairs of China objected to it.
+However the explicit label was temporary removed before it was later visible again.